Archiboeuf/Project-game-Pokemon/README.md

 # Project-game-Pokemon
 Project for school.

-Creation of a game of battles of Pokémon with Python based on the game from Nintendo.
+Creation of a game of battles of Pokémons with Python based on the game from Nintendo.
 There is an AI which can be played against and an optimization program

+The game is in french.